OrnitOnGithub/lan-chatroom/README.md

 ```
 If this **STILL** doesn't work, make sure you're using python interpret 3.10+

-If somehow it still still doesn't work, you can use the text-based version by running `noflask.py`.
-However this script is a last resort, it is outdated.

 Run `main.py`.
 Either by running it in VSCode or by running
 ```
 python3 main.py